Suffolk Law Centre's Legal Advice Clinic

-Suffolk Law Advice Centre [LAC] is a free legal service based in Ipswich.
+Suffolk Law Centre's Legal Advice Clinic (LAC) is a free legal service based in Ipswich.
 It is provided through a collaboration of the local charity, ISCRE, Suffolk and North Essex Law Society [SNELS] and LawWorks (a national pro bono charity).
 The service is funded by the Tudor Trust.

 We offer 30 minutes of free legal advice to anyone who lives/works in Suffolk, Norfolk, or Essex CO postcodes.
 The advice is provided in social welfare legal areas such as employment, housing, immigration, personal injury, wills and probate, and family law.